forestmu/ip/docs/README.md

 ```
 Candy successfully made this sweet:
     [T][ ] read book
-    Now you have 1 sweets in your list.
+    Now you have 1 sweet(s) in your list.
 ```

 ### 2. Adding deadlines